A topic from the subject of Spectroscopy in Chemistry.

 Introduction

-- Molecular absorption Spectroscopy is a technique that measures the wavelengths and intensities of the lightabsorbed by molecules.
-When light is incident on a molecule, the energy of the light can be absorbed by the molecule, causing it to undergo a transition to an excited state.
+Molecular absorption spectroscopy is a technique that measures the wavelengths and intensities of light absorbed by molecules.
+When light is incident on a molecule, the energy of the light can be absorbed by the molecule, causing it to undergo a transition to a higher energy state (excited state).
 The wavelength of the absorbed light corresponds to the energy difference between the ground and excited states.
+This absorption is specific to the molecule's structure and is used for both qualitative and quantitative analysis.

 Applications